Interactive Brokers: 2001 to 2020

-In 2013, IB released the Probability Lab tool and Traders' Insight, a service that provides daily commentary by Interactive Brokers traders and third party contributors.
+In 2013, the company released the Probability Lab tool and Traders' Insight, a service that provides daily commentary by Interactive Brokers traders and third party contributors.
 Also in 2013, IB integrated its trading notification tool (called IB FYI) into the TWS.
 The tool keeps customers informed of upcoming announcements that could impact their account, and a customer can set it to automatically act to exercise options early if the action is projected to be beneficial for the customer.
 An IB FYI also can act to automatically suspend a customer's orders before the announcement of major economic events that influence the market.
+Between 2007 and 2013, Interactive's brokerage arm revenue and pretax profits grew from $391 to $814 mln, however, the marketmaker's profits dropped drastically from $331 mln to $72 mln.

-On April 3, 2014, Interactive Brokers became the first online broker to offer direct access to IEX, a private electronic communication network for trading securities, which was subsequently registered as an exchange.
+On April 3, 2014, the company became the first online broker to offer direct access to IEX, a private electronic communication network for trading securities, which was subsequently registered as an exchange.

-In 2015, IB created the service Investors' Marketplace, which allows customers to find investors and other service providers in the financial industry.
-IB also gained clients through Scottrade that year; Scottrade had previously offered complex option trading through its platform OptionsFirst, and began offering trading through IB's platform.
+In May 2015, the company acquired investment management platform Covestor.
+In the same year, Interactive Brokers launched Investors' Marketplace, which allows customers to find investors and other service providers in the financial industry.
+For the 4th quarter 2015, IB reported a 17% net revenue decrease to $208.1 mln, though total daily average revenue trades reached 619,000, while total noninterest expenses declined 37%.
+Meanwhile, IB's market making division, Timber Hill, reported a 49% drop in pre-tax income to $15.1 mln.

-In March 2016, IB released a companion app to iTWS for the Apple Watch.
+A mobile app for the Apple Watch was released in March 2016.

-In May 2017, IB announced the sale of the market making business conducted by its Timber Hill subsidiary, including its market making software, to New York-based Two Sigma Securities.
+In October 2017, the company sold its market maker business, Timber Hill, to Two Sigma Investments.

-Milan Galik was appointed chief executive officer of Interactive Brokers Group in 2019, succeeding founder Thomas Peterffy, who remained as chairman of the board.
+The company's founder Thomas Peterffy stepped down from CEO position in 2019, when he turned 75.
+He retained the position of Chairman, while President Milan Galik was appointed CEO.

-In 2019, IB launched the low-cost account offering "IBKR Lite" and fractional share trading.
+In September 2019, the company launched commission-free trades via "IBKR Lite".
+Two months later, the company began offering fractional share trading.

-In 2020, the customer base grew to one million users.
-During the GameStop short squeeze, Interactive Brokers briefly restricted trading of several stocks, along with other brokerages.

-In 2021, the company announced that users would be able to trade cryptocurrencies such as Bitcoin and Ethereum.
-The company charges commissions of 0.12 to 0.18% of the traded amount.